sanger/eln_pmb_bridge/README.md

 Deployment
 ---

-ELN PMB test is currently deployed at web-cgap-idbstest-01:sccp/eln_pmb_bridge
+ELN PMB WIP is currently deployed at web-cgap-idbstest-01:sccp/eln_pmb_bridge ELN PMB UAT is currently deployed at web-cgap-idbstest-02:sccp/eln_pmb_bridge ELN PMB PROD is currently deployed at web-cgap-idbsprod-02:sccp/eln_pmb_bridge

 - Build the jar using the jar-with-dependencies in pom.xml: